 Since the vertices are labeled, we can choose a fixed ordering of the set of all possible squares.
 We denote the minimal white banana in $H$ by $w(H),$ and, given an embedding $\eta \in \text{Em}(H),$ we denote the minimal black banana by $b(H,\eta).$

 A CFPG $H$ is \emph{almost good} if all of the white bananas, except possibly $w(H)$, have no interior points.
-An embedding $\eta$ of $H$ is a \emph{good} embedding if all of the black bananas, except possibly $b(H,\eta)$, have no interior points.
-Denote by $GEm(H)$ the set of good embeddings.

-A \emph{good triangulation} of an embedded planar graph is a triangulation where in all bananas without internal points, the non special pair of vertices is coupled.
-For an almost good CFPG $H$, let $M'(H)$ be the set of good triangulations of $H$'s white faces, and for a good embedding $\eta$ let $N'(H,\eta)$ be the number of the good triangulations of the black faces.
-Finally, for an almost good CFPG $H$ and good embeddings $\eta_1,\eta_2,$ write,
+A \emph{good triangulation} of an embedded planar graph is a triangulation where in all bananas without internal points, the non special pair of vertices is connected by an edge.
+For an almost good CFPG $H$, let $M'(H)$ be the set of good triangulations of $H$'s white faces, and let $N'(H,\eta)$ be the number of good triangulations of the black faces in which all of the black bananas except for $b(H,\eta)$ have no interior points.
+Finally, for an almost good CFPG $H$ and embeddings $\eta_1,\eta_2,$ write,

 Clearly $f'\leq f.$